Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 One of the questions every foreigner in Japan has at one time or another is about the English-speaking hospitals and clinics in Tokyo.
-Well, it’s not that every foreigner in Japan lives in Tokyo, but the majority of expats do.
+Well, it’s not that every foreigner in Japan lives in Tokyo.
+Still, most expats do, so having a list of clinics and hospitals with English-speaking doctors in Tokyo is handy for medical emergencies.

 Language plays the most important role when a patient faces a doctor.
 The doctor needs to know all the possible symptoms, even the most insignificant ones.
 Simultaneously, the patient must tell the doctor all the details and more, especially in severe health conditions.
 In Japan, even if you speak Japanese, you will feel much more comfortable talking to your doctor in English to explain the issues properly.